Biden: ‘We will overcome this season of darkness in America’

 Because of the coronavirus pandemic, Mr. Biden delivered his address to a mostly empty auditorium in Wilmington, Delaware.

-He said America has been hit with a gut-punch of four simultaneous crises: the coronavirus pandemic, a collapsing economy, ongoing racial strife and the accelerating threat of climate change.
+He said America has been hit with a gut-punch of four simultaneous crises: the coronavirus, a collapsing economy, ongoing racial strife and the accelerating threat of climate change.

 “It didn’t have to be this bad,” he said.
 “In this dark moment, I believe we’re poised to make great progress again.”